At least 3 dead as frigid air sweeps nation

 The Buffalo Bills on Saturday made an appeal for snow shovelers at New Era Field in Orchard Park, New York.
 The pay is $10 an hour, plus lunch and dinner and a complimentary ticket for those working four hours or longer.
 The Bills play the Cleveland Browns Sunday afternoon.

-In the Portland metro area, the snowstorm jammed public transportation and stranded hundreds of students who couldn't get home due to dangerous road conditions, reported CNN affiliate KOIN.
-Many were stuck in traffic on school buses or spent extra hours at school, waiting to be picked up after one to three inches of snow fell across the region.
-Many of the area schools closed Thursday to avert more chaos on the roads, according to CNN affiliate KPTV.

-Oregon also had three avalanches Wednesday amid the flurry of snow, closing down Highway 20, said the Oregon State Police.

-And in California, flood concerns
+In California, flood concerns

 Rain, wind, and snow are also impacting a majority of California from this new round of weather that has moved in from the Pacific.
 Some areas have seen more than seven inches of rain with wind gusts in excess of 50 mph.